Mukim Labi: Religion

 The first mosque in Kampong Labi, known as Keling Mosque, was built in 1920 by Indian workers, also known as Keling people, with help from nearby locals, according to Orang Kaya Setia Haji Razali bin Haji Mohd.
 Yusof, Penghulu Mukim Labi.
-In that year, an estimated 600 Indians came to Kampong Labi, mostly to work for the Shell Company.
+In that year, an estimated 600 Indians came to Kampong Labi, mostly to work for Shell.
 The Indian workers employed the locals to collect wood while the mosque was being built.
 Since Kampong Labi's inhabitants were not yet Muslims, Imam Tinggal, a Malay from Sarawak, was chosen as the first Imam once it was finished.
 Islam was first introduced to the village with the construction of the mosque, and its impact increased when Muslims from Kuala Balai moved to Labi.

 The mosque remained open to the locals even after the Indian population in Labi moved to Kuala Belait in 1927.
 In 1949, a second mosque was constructed in Kampong Labi as the Muslim population grew.
 Approximately 21 cm in length and 2 centimetres in thickness, the new building was built using the boards from the previous mosque, which showed exceptional resilience despite being 67 years old.
 With government assistance, a new mosque was built in 1974 to replace the second one, costing B$270,000.
 A beduk crafted from cowhide by Tuan Imam Haji Ahmad bin Metassim in 1952 is one example of an artifact that was moved to the new mosque from the second mosque.
 The present day Kampong Labi Mosque became the sole mosque in the mukim, inaugurated on 22 June 1979; it can accommodate 200 worshippers.